Baruch Steinberg: Notes

 a Sources vary with regard to his promotion.
-Polish Wikipedia gives an unreferenced date of 1934.
 PSB states that he was nominated for the rank of older rabbi, second class in 1932, but does not say he was awarded it.
 It also states that he achieved the rank of major in 1938.
 A book on Katyn states he became a major in 1934.

 b PSB does not give a date of his death, but states he was shipped from Kozelsk on 9 April and murdered afterwards.
 Polish Wikipedia gives an unreferenced date of death as 12 April.
 It is estimated that approximately 450 people of over 20,000 murdered in Katyn were Polish Jews, serving as military officers in the Polish Army.